 If this service operation is invoked during PDU Session Establishment procedure in the Serving PLMN then the following inputs are required:

 - S-NSSAI, non-roaming/LBO roaming/HR roaming indication, PLMN ID of the SUPI, TAI, NF type of the NF service consumer, Requester ID.

+If this service operation is invoked to determine an Alternative S-NSSAI for an S-NSSAI to be replaced, the following inputs are required:

+- S-NSSAI of the serving PLMN to be replaced, TAI, NF type of the NF service consumer, Requester ID.

 Inputs, Optional: